shawakash1992/IMDB-case-study/README.md

 * Create visuals to gain insights from it.

 ## Insight:-
-* From this data source we analyse
+* From this data source we analyse :-
-* Generation of total revenue from a particular movie, movies with a desired languages by colourful graph as well
+* Generation of total revenue from a particular movie, movies for a desired languages by colourful graph and tabular approach.
+* we also analyse the movies ratings by average IMD score
+* drawing of pie chart for top movies
+*
-* tabular approach
+*
 *